hyperledger-labs/weaver-dlt-interoperability/README.md

 Each capability is implemented as a protocol with the endpoints being the respective peer networks that arrive at ledger state update decisions through consensus.
 See the [project overview](./OVERVIEW.md) for more information and references.

-With Weaver, limited-scope blockchain networks can be scaled up to a _network-of-networks_ where different DLT networks can interoperate using Weaver's protocols ad hoc, thereby creating an illusion of a worldwide distributed ledger (or blockchain) without requiring netowrks to sacrifice their independence.
+With Weaver, limited-scope blockchain networks can be scaled up to a _network-of-networks_ where different DLT networks can interoperate using Weaver's protocols ad hoc, thereby creating an illusion of a worldwide distributed ledger (or blockchain) without requiring networks to sacrifice their independence.
 This is illustrated in the figure below.

 <img src="./resources/images/weaver-vision.png">